Avalanche vs. Coyotes: Betting Trends, Odds, Advanced Stats

 Avalanche Betting Insights

-- The Avalanche have put together a 19-11 record when listed as a moneyline favorite this season.
+- The Avalanche have won 20 of their 31 games when favored on the moneyline this season (64.5%).

-- Colorado is 6-3 (winning 66.7% of its games) when it has played as a moneyline favorite of -225 or shorter.
+- Colorado has gone 14-7 when playing as a moneyline favorite with odds of -160 or shorter (66.7% win percentage).

-- The Avalanche have a 69.2% chance to win this contest based on the moneyline's implied probability.
+- The implied moneyline probability in this matchup gives the Avalanche a 61.5% chance to win.

-- Colorado and its opponent have combined to score more than 6.5 goals in 18 of 33 games this season.
+- Colorado and its opponent have gone over 6.5 combined goals in 18 of 34 games this season.

 Avalanche vs Coyotes Additional Info